Searching for long time scales without fine tuning: Introduction

-It is plausible that persistent neural activities emerge from the recurrent dynamics of electrical activity in the network of neurons.
+It is plausible that long time scales emerge from the recurrent dynamics of electrical activity in the network of neurons.
 In the simplest linear model, the relaxation times of the system depend on the eigenvalues of a matrix representing the synaptic connection strengths among neurons, and we can imagine this being tuned so that time scales become arbitrarily long~\cite{seung_how_1996}.
 This simple model has successfully explained the long time scale in the oculomotor system of goldfish, where the nervous system tunes its dynamics to be slow and stable using constant feedback from the environments~\cite{major_plasticity_2004, major_plasticity_2004-1}.
 In general, long time scales in linear dynamical systems require fine tuning, as the modes need to be slow, but not unstable.

-There have been a number of discussions of how to avoid such fine tuning~\cite{brody_basic_2003}, including adding non-linearity to create discrete approximations of the continuous attractors for the dynamics~\cite{brody_basic_2003}, placing neurons in special configurations such as a feed-forward line~\cite{goldman_memory_2009} or a ring network~\cite{burak_fundamental_2012}, promoting the interaction matrix to a dynamical variable~\cite{magnasco_self-tuned_2009}, and regulating the overall neural activity with synaptic scaling~\cite{renart_robust_2003, tetzlaff_synaptic_2013}.
-Nonetheless, it is not clear to what extent connection strengths need to be tuned in order to generate sufficiently long time scales, especially when one needs not just a single long time scale but a whole spectrum of slow modes.
+To circumvent this biologically-implausible fine tuning requirement, current approaches of modeling interacting networks which generate long time scales include either changing the setup completely by adding in non-linearity~\cite{brody_basic_2003}, fine tuning the structure of the networks using biological structures~\cite{chaudhuri2015large} or highly structured networks such as feedforward~\cite{goldman_memory_2009}, ring~\cite{burak_fundamental_2012}, or grid networks~\cite{shi2023spatial}, imposing clustered connections~\cite{litwin2012slow}, adding hetereogeneity to the self-interaction~\cite{stern2023reservoir}, or promoting the interaction matrix to dynamical variables regulating the overall neural activity~\cite{magnasco_self-tuned_2009, renart_robust_2003, tetzlaff_synaptic_2013}.
+Nonetheless, it remains unclear how much fine-tuning of the interactions is required to generate long time scales.
+If we allow all possible connections, what constraints on the strengths of these connections are required for the emergence of long time scales?
+We can ask this question both for the case of a single long time scale and for a continuum spectrum time scales, as observed in animal behaviors~\cite{bill_dimension_dynamics}.